optimizely/optimizely-edge-agent/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE.md) file for details.

 For more detailed information, refer to the [Detailed Architecture and Operational Guide](docs/ARCHITECTURE.md).

 ---

 Feel free to reach out with any questions or feedback.
-We hope you find the Hybrid Edge Serverless Agent to be a valuable addition to your A/B testing toolkit.
+We hope you find the Optimizely Edge Agent to be a valuable addition to your A/B testing toolkit.